dojo/dojo.io/site/source/tutorials/002_creating_an_application/index.md

 dojo test
 ```

-Running `dojo test` compiles the application on demand (just in time compilation) by default for node.
+Running `dojo test` compiles the application on demand (just in time compilation) by default for Node.js.
 However the tests can also be run against built bundles using the `--config` config with `dojo test`, but first we need to make sure we've built the test bundles.
 These bundles can be built using a watch command, meaning that the full application does not need to be rebuilt to re-run the tests after every change.

 In one terminal run: